-Azusa Unified School District takes great effort to ensure that all schools are clean, safe, and functional.
+The District takes great efforts to ensure that all schools are clean, safe, and functional.
 To assist in this effort, the District uses a facility survey instrument developed by the State of California and internal instruments aligned to the state tool.
 The results of this survey are available at the District's Maintenance Operations & Transportation office.

-Azusa High School provides a safe, clean environment for students and staff.
-Built in 1956, with modernizations made in 2005, the school sits on 39.4 acres.
-Facilities span 1,855,650 square feet and include a library, cafeteria, 52 permanent classrooms, eight portable classrooms, two computer labs, a gymnasium, 8 tennis courts, two baseball diamonds, a football field and a track field.
-The facility strongly supports teaching and learning through its ample classroom and recreation space, and two staff resource rooms.
-Azusa High School recently had a remodel of all the gates around the school to welcome the community and the students and to also keep our students safe.
+Foothill Middle School provides a safe, clean environment for students, staff, and volunteers.
+Built in 1958, with modernization occurring in 2005, the school sits on 14.5 acres.
+Facilities span 610,600 square feet and include a library, multi-purpose room, Parent Center, 30 permanent classrooms, 10 portable classrooms, a playground, and 2 computer labs.
+The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.

-A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
-A work order process is used when issues arise that require attention.
+Maintenance & Repair A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
+A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.
-At the time of publication, 100% of the restrooms were fully functional.

-During the day and in the evenings, five custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
+Cleaning process during the day and evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
 Azusa Unified School District administers a scheduled maintenance program to ensure that classrooms and facilities are maintained to a degree of adequacy that provides a suitable learning environment.
+Areas of need identified through facilities inspections are addressed through a collaborative process between school leadership and the District's Maintenance, Operations, and Transportation department.